AleMorales9011/ForgeWare/src/06-TECHNIQUES-TYPES-AND-LEVELS.md

 | Capture-Replay Testing | Records user interactions and replays them for regression testing. |

 # Black-box
 Also known as `specification-based` techniques.
-They are based on an analysis of the specified behavior of the test object without reference to its internal structure.
-Therefore, the test cases are independent of how the software is implemented.
+They are based on the behavior of the test object without reference to its internal structure.
+Therefore, they are independent of how the software is implemented.
 Consequently, if the implementation changes, but the required behavior stays the same, the test cases are still useful.

 # White-box
 Also known as `structure-based` techniques.
 They are based on analyzing the test object’s internal structure and processing.
 As the test cases are dependent on how the software is designed, they can only be created after the design or implementation of the test object.

 # Experience-based
 They use testers' knowledge and experience to design and implement test cases.
-The effectiveness of these techniques depends heavily on the tester’s skills.
-Experience-based test techniques can detect defects that may be missed using the black-box and white-box test techniques.
-Hence, experience-based test techniques are complementary to the black-box and white-box test techniques.
+Experience-based testing can detect defects that may be missed with black-box and white-box.
+Hence, they are complementary to the other techniques.